 Module: International Studies

-Contents:
+Contents: Contents:

 dependant on the type of course

 Learning outcomes:

-can educate and specialize themselves professionally,

-general knowledge by attending courses from other , the students will complement and improve their for-

-earn how to handle other cultures and mentalities.

-nt teaching and learning methods at the host institution

-lemic and personal growth of the students will be ad-
+During the study abroad, the students can educate and specialize themselves professionally, as well as broaden and deepen their general knowledge by attending courses from other fields.
+Depending on the host country, the students will complement and improve their for- eign language skills and will also learn how to handle other cultures and mentalities.
+Through the confrontation with different teaching and learning methods at the host institution and with a new environment, the academic and personal growth of the students will be ad- vanced.

-vanced.

 Prerequisites:

 Formal: -

 Recommended: -

 Obligatory registration: no Further information on registration: -

 Courses Hours per week Self-study

 Lectures, seminars, tutorials depends on the depends on the

 course course

 ECTS in total 29

-Form of assessment Written and/or oral exam, also where appropriate a

-paper.
-The examiner will determine the exact form in

-accordance with the requirements of the module ele-
+Form of assessment Written and/or oral exam, also where appropriate a paper.
+The examiner will determine the exact form in accordance with the requirements of the module element.

-ment.

 Preliminary course work dependant on the type of course

 Lecturer/Person in charge Lecturers of the university abroad

 Duration of module 1 semester

 Offering Fall semester

 Language English or other foreign language

 Program-specific educational goals dependant on the type of course

 Grade graded

 Range of application B.Sc.
 Business Administration